Bala-Medicherla/TCGA-BRCA-Survival-Pipeline/README.md

    4. Proportinal hazards diagnostics
    5. Internal validation metrics
    6. A rendered analysis report(HTML or PDF)

+## How to run:
+  The full analysis pipeline can be executed from the project root directory using a single command in R studio: **source("run_pipeline.R")**

 ## Limitations:
  This analysis is based on observational clinical data and is subject to missingness and potential                      confounding.Treatment exposure details are not modeled in this clinical-only version, and results represent            associations rather than causal effects.